July 11, 2017

 I'm Impressed by iPhone Photography

 My wife and I got back from our honeymoon in Italy a few weeks ago (which you can read about here), and I need to remark on how impressed I am by the performance our iPhones.
 Both my wife’s iPhone 5S and my iPhone 6 performed spectacularly, taking hundreds of photos for us during our ten days on holiday.
-I know there’s a lot of marketing hype about how good the iPhone camera is, but this was my first time relying exclusively upon a smartphone camera for pictures of a momentous chapter of my life, and I now buy the hype. ...
+I know there’s a lot of marketing hype about how good the iPhone camera is, but this was my first time relying exclusively upon a smartphone camera for pictures of a momentous chapter of my life, and I now buy the hype.
+The iPhone really punches above its weight class in terms of performance and cost efficiency.
+Because we were using smartphones, we were also able to rely on Google Photos seamlessly backing up full quality copies of our photos every night, to ensure we didn’t lose any photos while we were trekking around. ...

 November 21, 2013